chimera-linux/cports/Packaging.md

 * `hostmakedepends` *(list)* A list of strings specifying package names to be installed in the build container before building.
 These are always installed in the build container itself rather than target sysroot, even if cross compiling.
 Typically contains runnable tools.
+This is not installed during stage 0 bootstrap, since they come from the host.
 * `maintainer` *(str)* This one is not mandatory but is highly recommended.
   A template with no `maintainer` field is orphaned.
 No package in the `main` section of the `cports` collection must be orphaned.